xtivia/speedray-cli/docs/documentation/stories.md

 <!-- Links in /docs/documentation should NOT have `.md` at the end, because they end up in our wiki at release. -->

-# Stories describing how to do more with the CLI
+# Stories describisr how to do more with the CLI

  - [RC Update](stories/rc-update)
  - [Asset Configuration](stories/asset-configuration)